In 2013 I co-founded The Portfolio Project.

-Is a not-for-profit social enterprise program that enables young people who are disadvantaged or with a disability, to pursue a career in the creative industries.
-The program allows participants to work on real briefs for real clients.
+A not-for-profit program that enabled young people with a disability to pursue a career in the creative industries.
+The program allowed participants to work on real briefs for real clients.

 In its first year the program participants – none had any experience in advertising – created several campaigns and interned in some of Sydney's best ad agencies.

 Two campaigns were entered into award shows.
 And what do you know?
 We won.
 Twice.
 Up against multinational agency networks with multi-million dollar ad campaigns.

 We were also gratefully awarded the NSW Youth Work Award.

 Says Munro: “When we initially heard about The Portfolio Project, we were keen to get involved because it gave us such a tangible opportunity to contribute to the broader community.
 What we didn’t realise was the benefit we’d receive.
 Hayley brought a great skill-set which we unleashed on a bunch of live jobs.
 It’s been a privilege to have her as part of the Tongue team.”